LewisResearchGroup/digestR/README.md

 Some dependencies required for DigestR are not currently available for R v4.4, consequently we recommand using 'R. v 4.3.1' or earlier versions

+If you have R. v 4.3.1' or earlier versions proceed to installation method A, if you have later R versions we recommend using installation method B.

+### A - Installing using devtools package.

+### Step 1: Install the devtools package
+To install a R package, start by installing the devtools package.
+The best way to do this is from CRAN, by typing:

+    install.packages("devtools")

+### Step 2: Install the package of interest from GitHub

+Install the the digestR package directly from GitHub

+    library(devtools)
+    install_github("LewisResearchGroup/digestR")

+### Step 3: Load the package

+    library(digestR)

+### Setp 4: Set your working directory before you start

+	setwd('<your-working-directory>')

+### Step 5: Call DigestR gui and the plot window
+	gui()

 ### A - Reproducing the Environment

 This project uses `renv` to manage package dependencies.
 To reproduce the exact environment used: